mandober/debrief.math/20-set/00-terminology/continuum-cardinality.md

 ```

+## Countable set

+Georg Cantor introduced the term countable set, contrasting sets that are countable with those that are uncountable.
+Today, countable sets form the foundation of a branch of mathematics called discrete mathematics.

+> A countable set is a set with the same cardinality as some subset of the set of natural numbers.

+A countable set is either countably finite or countably infinite set.
+Whether finite or infinite, the elements of a countable set can always be counted one at a time and, although the counting may never finish, every element of the set is associated with a unique natural number.

+A set $$S$$ is **countable** if there exists an injective function $$f$$ from $$S$$ to the set of natural numbers, $$\mathbb N$$.

+If such injective function is also surjective (and thus bijective), then the set $$S$$ is called **countably infinite**.

+> A set is countably infinite if it has one-to-one correspondence with the set of natural numbers.

 ## Comparing sets

 While the cardinality of a finite set is just the count of its elements, extending this notion to infinite sets starts by defining the notion of comparison between arbitrary, possibly infinite, sets.